lizkim17/Mini-Project1/assessment.md

 Creating different types of graphs was another hurdle, but it allowed me to creatively explore options, such as box plots where the x-axis is divided into interquartile ranges—a technique I found both interesting and effective.

 I believe my approach to tidying and merging complex datasets, along with my thoughtful interpretation of visualizations, demonstrated creativity and exceptional effort, which could contribute to earning engagement points for this assignment.
-Additionally, by producing a project that reads like an actual report that flows seamlessly from research questions to future directions/implications, I think I have accomplished a great project.
+Additionally, by producing a project that reads like an actual report (word document) that flows seamlessly from research questions to future directions/implications, I think I have accomplished a great project.

 <!-- Do not edit below this line. -->